git-ogawa/usbcamGUI/README.md

 ## Arguments
+Users can execute the program with options
 ```
 python usbcamGUI.py <option> <value>
 ```

-The list are also shown by `python usbcamGUI.py -h`
+The list of acceptable options is as follows, which is also shown `python usbcamGUI.py -h`

 | Option | Description | Default | example |
 | :--: | :--: | :--: | :--: |